Upsilon-like concordance invariants from sl(n) knot cohomology: Introduction

 \paragraph{\emph{Acknowledgments:}} The authors thank BIRS and the Isaac Newton Institute for Mathematical Sciences (EPSRC grant~EP/K032208/1) for support and hospitality during the programs \emph{Synchronizing Smooth and Topological 4-Manifolds} and \emph{Homology theories in low dimensional topology}, respectively, where work on this paper was undertaken.
 The first author gratefully acknowledges support by the SNSF grant~159208.
+The authors thank the referees for their careful reading and suggestions.